TomHarrop/ird-5acc-paper/ms/manuscript.md

 - 387 differentially expressed genes in ***O. indica***.
 - 831 differentially expressed genes in ***O. japonica***

+> **Why does the number of differentially expressed genes slightly correlates with spikelet number?
+Maybe the species that produce less spikelets (and the african species) differentiate quicker.
+But it also might be a mapping or sampling issue.**

 ## Transcriptome: the 5^th^ principal component splits developmental stages